12 Eccentric & Quirky Hotels in England You’ll Love

 9. The Millennium Tower

-Dreaming of city vibes with skyline views that make your social media followers jealous?
-The Millennium Tower in Manchester has urban sophistication at new heights.
-This sleek glass skyscraper houses luxury apartments transformed into hotel accommodations that offer breathtaking city panoramas.
+Dreaming of Manchester city vibes with skyline views that’ll make your social media followers seriously jealous?
+The Millennium Tower in Salford Quays delivers urban sophistication at new heights for around £1,095+ per month in apartment rentals (or check Airbnb for short-term stays).
+This sleek glass skyscraper houses luxury apartments with breathtaking panoramic views over the Manchester skyline and waterfront.

 Millennium Tower is a must-visit for those searching for unique accommodations in England with a whimsical touch.